DataVizForAll/datavizforall.github.io/_pages/partners-projects.md

 *Question 5: How do USA homes measure up to block or neighborhood comparison groups in Hartford neighborhoods where homes are clustered?*

-USA Homes Vs. Non-USA Homes in Northwest Hartford, by ...
+[USA Homes Vs. Non-USA Homes in Northwest Hartford](https://datavizforall.org/clt-demetra-lillie/), by Demetra and Lillie

-How Does Your USA Land Trust Home Compare to Similar Homes in Southwest Hartford?, by ....
+[How Does Your USA Land Trust Home Compare to Similar Homes in Southwest Hartford?](https://datavizforall.org/clt-steele-murphy/), by Ainsley Steele & Elizabeth Murphy

 ## Fall 2023
 ### Child Care and College Access